bespoken/bespoken-docs/end-to-end/guide.md

 ```

 ### Test Running Sequence - Parallelism
 Individual tests run in the order in which they appear in their file.
-Test suites, however, run in random order and, by default, in serial.
+Test suites, however, run in random order and, by default, one after another.
 You can change this behavior by setting the `runInBand` property to `false` in your testing.json file, allowing test suites to run much faster and in parallel.

-Be aware that, when enabling parallelism, you will need to define a different virtual device within each of your test suites, and these should be from unique Amazon/Google accounts.
+Be aware that, for Alexa and Google Assistant tests, you will need to define a different virtual device within each of your test suites, and these should be from unique accounts.
 Otherwise, you'll run into concurrency issues.

 Here's how test suites running in parallel looks like: